ummeasalma/ummeasalma.github.io/_pages/about.md

 ---
-layout: about
-title: "About Me"
 permalink: /
+# title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---